fantaandcrackers/fooda_tweeter/README.md

 Usage:
 1. Load Virtual Environment by running 'source venv/bin/activate'
 2. Run with: 'fooda_tweeter <@ + twitter handle> <number of tweets>''

+Example Usage:
+- fooda_tweeter @shir_arthur 1
+- Displaying the shir_arthur most recent tweets for 1
+  RT @SeanTAllen: I like how the times used it's front page to demonstrate the digital swamp https://t.co/BRUNm19yIu Posted on Thu May 18 13:06:18 +0000 2017